 Imperial is focusing on a review of its curricula and assessment (Curriculum Review) to ensure learning outcomes and forms of assessment reflect the skills required by graduates for the 21st century.
 A new modular structure with for-credit modules and variety of assessment is being established from the 2019/20 academic year that enables greater choice and flexibility within programmes that evaluate the full range of student achievement and skill.

-The new Banner student information system will reflect the College’s transition to a modular curriculum structure to provide a greater level of detail at programme, module, assessment and student activity throughout the academic year than has previously been possible.
+The new Banner system will reflect the College’s transition to a modular curriculum structure to provide a greater level of detail at programme, module, assessment and student activity throughout the academic year than has previously been possible.
 This in turn will provision for Higher Education sector change and regulatory compliance that requires real-time continuous and detailed modular data submissions that inform teaching and research supervision funding.

 Curriculum Structure Overview